 - How important is the new feature on the site?

 - Why did you choose to use this service/product?

-All these three questions are different, but they all have one thing in common: they would require participants to be clear and describe their answer in more detail.
+All these three questions are different, but they all have one thing in common: they would require participants to be clear and describe their answers in more detail.

-Suppose you ask this closed-ended question: “Did you find the product you were looking for?” you can then verify the given answer by asking this follow up open-ended question: “Why were you looking for that product?”
+Suppose you ask this close-ended question: “Did you find the product you were looking for?” you can then verify the given answer by asking this follow-up open-ended question: “Why were you looking for that product?”

 The wording of the question shouldn’t be suggestive of any answers to the participants as this biases the users into giving a predetermined answer.

 Let’s say you ask this question: “Which feature made you visit our site?”

 The problem with this question is that already suggests an answer for the users.
 It implies that it’s a feature that made users visit the site.
 Come to think of it, what if it wasn’t a feature but a service that lured the users to the site?

 Examples Of Open-Ended Questions.